IddoSadeh/ai-textbook/_sources/prompt-engineering.md

 You can also ask the AI to improve your own instructions.

 **Example:**
 Prompt: *“Here’s my prompt: describe a banana in a funny way.
 Suggest a better version.”*

 Model’s output might be:

 * *“Describe a banana as if Shakespeare wrote a comedy about fruit.”*

-Here, the token \[Shakespeare, 742] strongly activates associations with Elizabethan style, producing more vivid outputs.
+Here, the token \[Shakespeare, 742] activates rich stylistic associations, producing more vivid outputs.

----

 ## Key Takeaways